-The Self Learning Material (SLMs) are prepared in line with the UGC guidelines on preparation of SLMs.
+The Self Learning Material (SLMs) is prepared with the UGC guidelines on preparation of SLMs.
 The prepared study materials are self-instructional in nature.

 The course material is divided into blocks.
-Each block contains a few units.
+Each block contains few units.
 Lessons, which are called Units, are structured to facilitate self-study.
 The units of a block have similar nature of contents.
 The first page of each block indicates the numbers and titles of the units comprising the block.
-In the first block of each course, we start with course introduction.
+In the first block of each course, itstarts with course introduction.
 This is followed by a brief introduction to the block.
 After the block introduction, emphasis is given on contribution of ancient Indian knowledge into that specific course.
 Next, each unit begins with an introduction to talk about the contents of the unit.
-The list of objectives is outlined to expect the learning-based outcome after working through the unit.
+The lists of objectives are outlined to expect the learning based outcome after working through the unit.
 This is followed by the main body of the unit, which is divided into various sections and sub-sections.
 Each unit is summarized with the main highlights of the contents.

-Each unit has several "Check Your Progress" Questions and Terminal Questions /exercises.
+Each unit has several "Check Your Progress/ Self Assessment" Questions and Terminal Questions /Exercises.
 These questions help the learner to assess his/her understanding of the subject contents.
-At the end of units, additional references/books/suggested online web link for MOOCs/Open Educational Resources for additional reading are suggested.
+At the end of units, additional references/books/suggested online weblink for MOOCs/Open Educational Resources for additional reading are suggested.